 Under the 2018 Farm Bill, if the Delta-9 THC is extracted from a hemp plant and the final gummy contains less than 0.3% Delta-9 THC by dry weight, it is legally classified as hemp.

-Because they are legally hemp, they are federally compliant and permitted in U.S. airspace.
+Hemp-derived Delta-9 gummies that are federally compliant are permitted in U.S. airspace.

 The TSA’s Official Stance on THC Gummies